anfindsen/CorrelationEqCausation/docs/index.markdown

 ### **Career analysis** - Erik

 ### **Prediction on actor features** - Rasmus
 We explored the possibility to predict whether a person is nominated for an oscar for a movie.
-We used tried using linear regression and decision trees for this.
+We tried using linear regression and decision trees for this.
 A challenge is the unbalanced state of the data, with there being 45 times more actors who were not nominated.
 To account for this we applied both over- and undersampling techniques.

 #### **Predicting from personal features**
 Firstly, we tried if it is possible to predict being nomintated purely from personal features such as gender, height, ethnicity and age.
 If that were possible it would indicate that there is a possibility for a bias for or against certain people, not connected to their skill in acting, which would be bad.